AlexPieczynski/ConwaysGameOfLife/README.md

 This was written as a way to simulation Conway's Game of Life.
 It follows the original rules of the game that can be found here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+# Running the program
+You can compile from the source code by executing command javac MainFrame.java from the directory containing the code.
+Run with command: java MainFrame

+Alternatively, you can download the JAR file and run that.

 # How To Play
 1. Click the cells of the grid to spawn cells and create some initial configuration
 2. Choose your speed from the dropdown menu